sidmcfarland/idle-snitch/development-tasks.md

 - [ ] Register auto-start in HKCU registry
 - [ ] Review development notes: assess if additional implementation notes, tests, or documentation are needed before moving to testing & QA
 - [ ] Add or update any tasks in any section to reflect new or modified tasks based on the work completed so far
+- Removed notes about debug panel/buttons and API activity icon

 ## Testing & QA
 - [ ] Test all tray icon states